stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-observables.md

 date: 2019-05-18 00:00:01
 description: "What is a Rx Observable?"
 layout: post
-permalink: rx-observables
+permalink: rxswift-observables
 published: true
 tags: [Rx, ReactiveX, RxSwift, Observable, Observer]
-title: "Rx: Observables"
+title: "Observables"
 ---

-## Rx: Observables
+## RxSwift: Observables

 - An _Observer subscribes_ to an _Observable_.
 - The _Observer_ reacts to what the _Observable_ emits.